jonlinnell/jonlinnell.co.uk/content/blog/2022-08-17-spread-operator-performance.md

 Being the professional, mature adult that I am, I immediately set out to prove them wrong.

-I was, of course, wrong.
+It was, of course, me who was wrong.

 ## TL;DR